Skip to content

 Municipal Minimum Wage: The Highest Tier

 In some cases, municipalities, or smaller city or town governments, may have their own municipal minimum wage rates that are higher than both federal and state standards.
 These ordinances are often enacted to address specific economic conditions or living costs within a particular city or town.
-For example, the New Jersey minimum wage is higher than the state rate in Hoboken, Jersey City, East Rutherford, and West New York.
+However, this is not the case for New Jersey’s minimum wage policy.

 New Jersey Minimum Wage Timeline